yithemes/yith-proteo/readme.txt

 == Frequently Asked Questions ==

 == Changelog ==

+= 1.9.5 - Dec 2 2024 =
+* Fix header login link when WooCommerce is active

 = 1.9.5 - Nov 21 2024 =
 * New: support to WooCommece 9.4